pytorch/tutorials/recipes_source/distributed_async_checkpoint_recipe.rst

 Even more performance with Pinned Memory
 -----------------------------------------
-If the above optimization is still not performant enough for a use case, PyTorch offers an additional optimization for GPU models by utilizing a pinned memory buffer.
+If the above optimization is still not performant enough, users may wish to take advantage of an additional optimization for GPU models which utilizes a pinned memory buffer for checkpoint staging.
-This optimization attacks the main overhead of asynchronous checkpointing, which is the in-memory copying to checkpointing buffers.
+Specifically, this optimization attacks the main overhead of asynchronous checkpointing, which is the in-memory copying to checkpointing buffers.
+By maintaing a pinned memory buffer between checkpoint requests users can take advantage of direct memory access to speed up this copy.

 Note: The main drawback of this optimization is the persistence of the buffer in between checkpointing steps.
 Without the pinned memory optimization (as demonstrated above), any checkpointing buffers are released as soon as checkpointing is finished.
 With the pinned memory implementation, this buffer is maintained in between steps, leading to the same